SMA Type 1 - Looking After Your Child who has had a Recent Diagnosis

 - It may make it difficult to take in enough oxygen while asleep.

-It’s very important that you know how to help your child manage their breathing difficulties so that they can be as comfortable as possible and you can reduce the possible severe complications of their having weak breathing muscles.
+It’s very important that you know how to help your child manage their breathing difficulties so that they can be as comfortable as possible and potential severe complications of their having weak breathing muscles are reduced.

 The SoC advise that a specialist ‘respiratory doctor’ should become involved in your child’s care as soon as possible after diagnosis.